+Witness Statement of

+YXL

+Support person present: No.

+My name is YXL

+contact details are known to the Inquiry.

+Background

-Witness Statement of YXL Support person present: No. My name is YXL My date of birth is 1969.
-My contact details are known to the Inquiry.
-Background I have eight O-Grades, six Highers and one Certificate of Sixth Year Studies (CSYS), which I obtained at Wallace High School, Stirling.
+I have eight O-Grades, six Highers and one Certificate of Sixth Year Studies (CSYS) which I obtained at Wallace High School, Stirling.
 I graduated with a BSc (Hons) in Maths from Edinburgh University and thereafter obtained a PGCE in Maths and Computing from Moray House Institute of Education, Edinburgh and a MSc in Information Technology at Stirling University.

-My first job was as a catering assistant at Stirling University during the summer holidays between 1988 and 1990 and in 1992, after graduating, I secured a position as teacher of Maths and Computing at Academy.
-I remained there until 1996 when I took employment at Queen Victoria School, Dunblane (QVS).
+My first job was as a catering assistant at Stirling University during the summe holidays between 1988 and 1990 and in 1992, after graduating, I secured a position as teacher of Maths and Computing at Academy.
+I remained there until 1996 when I took employment at Queen Victoria School Dunblane (QVS).
 I remain in that position.

-Employment with Queen Victoria School, Dunblane Positions held and remit My initial remit when I was employed at QVS in 1996 was to develop the teaching of Computing Science in the school, particularly at
+Employment with Queen Victoria School, Dunblane

+Positions held and remit

+My initial remit when I was employed at QVS in 1996 was to develop the teaching of Computing Science in the school, particularly a